Skip to main content

 Ρυζόγαλο (Rizogalo)

-Comforting Greek rice pudding made with milk, rice, sugar, and flavored with vanilla, cinnamon, and lemon zest.
-Served chilled with a dusting of cinnamon on top.
-A traditional home dessert often made for children.
+Greek rice pudding made with milk, rice, and sugar, flavored with vanilla, cinnamon, and lemon zest.
+It's served chilled under a dusting of cinnamon, the kind of homemade dessert often put together for kids.

 vegetarianContains: dairy